richkdev/Cleanup-Catastrophe/README.md

 ## LICENSE

-_Cleanup Catastrophe!_ is distributed under the MIT License, meaning the game is available for:
+_Cleanup Catastrophe!_ is licensed under the _Creative Commons Attribution-NonCommercial 4.0 International_, meaning the game is available for:

-- commercial use,
 - making fanmade mods/ports of the game,
-- distributing the game to a larger audience, and
+- distributing the game to a larger audience non-commercially, and
-- private use (e.g. used in classrooms)
+- private use (e.g. in classrooms)

-See [`LICENSE`](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/LICENSE) for more information.
+See [`LICENSE`](https://github.com/richkdev/Cleanup-Catastrophe/blob/64a222401fc490bee3d4767c457bae497a1d3274/LICENSE) for more information.

 ## CONTRIBUTE